manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

 ### NPM Package

-The NPM package uses a postinstall script to extract configuration files to the root of the consuming project during installation.
+The NPM package uses a postinstall script to extract configuration files from the repository root to the root of the consuming project during installation.
 Key features include:

 - **Automatic extraction** during `npm install`
 - **Manual extraction** via `npx cline-rules-extract`
 - **Programmatic API** for custom extraction
 - **Preservation of existing files** to avoid overwriting local modifications
+- **Repository root sourcing** to ensure the latest configuration files are used

+The key difference in this implementation is that the NPM package extracts files directly from the repository root, not from files bundled within the package.
+This ensures that the latest configuration files are always used.

 ### NuGet Package